 Artist unknown

 She phased through the front door.
 “I called the locksmith,” she said, jittering.
-This kind of weather interfered with her a bit, and being outside the apartment, away from her unit, made it hard to refresh in real time.
+This kind of weather interfered with her a

 “Thanks.”